YoneChen/gaze-event/README.md

 It observe basic gaze actions for mesh targets in your three.js project,such as `gazeEnter`,`gazeLeave` and `gazeTrigger`.

-- gazeEnter: When the target is being gazed,'gazeEnter' action will be triggered in first animation frame;
+- gazeEnter: Emit in first animation frame when target is gazed;

-- gazeLeave: When the target isn't being gazed,'gazeEnter' action will be triggered in last animation frame.
+- gazeLeave: Emit in last animation frame when target is gazed;

-- gazeTrigger: When the target is being gazed,'gazeEnter' action will be triggered in every animation frame;
+- gazeTrigger: Emit in each animation frame when target is gazed;

 [See the example.](https://yonechen.github.io/gaze-event/example)